Pentium Pro: Upgrade paths

-As Slot 1 motherboards became prevalent, several manufacturers released slocket adapters, such as the Tyan M2020, Asus C-P6S1, Tekram P6SL1, and the Abit KP6.
-The sockets allowed Pentium Pro processors to be used with Slot 1 motherboards.
-The Intel 440FX chipset explicitly supported both Pentium Pro and Pentium II processors, but the Intel 440BX and later Slot 1 chipsets did not explicitly support the Pentium Pro, so the Socket 8 slockets did not see wide use.
-Slockets, in the form of Socket 370 to Slot 1 adapters, saw renewed popularity when Intel introduced Socket 370 Celeron and Pentium III processors.
+As Slot 1 motherboards became prevalent, several manufacturers released slotket (or slocket) adapters in the form of Socket 8 to Slot 1 adapters, which includes the Tyan M2020, Asus C-P6S1, Tekram P6SL1, and the Abit KP6.
+These slotkets allowed Pentium Pro processors to be used with Slot 1 motherboards, however only a few number of chipsets supported these slotkets and so did not see widespread use.
+For instance, the Intel 440FX chipset explicitly supported both Pentium Pro and Pentium II processors but the Intel 440BX and later Slot 1 chipsets only explicitly supported the Pentium II and not the Pentium Pro.